Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 6003 questions found out of 9091 clips
+* 6064 questions found out of 9162 clips
-* 5781 non-trolling & on-topic questions found out of 6003 total questions
+* 5841 non-trolling & on-topic questions found out of 6064 total questions
-* 290 questions found with no other references
+* 287 questions found with no other references
 ## grouped by date
+* 2022-08-23: 6 of 60 questions found with no other references
-* 2022-07-12: 27 of 71 questions found with no other references
+* 2022-07-12: 25 of 71 questions found with no other references
 * 2022-07-08: 0 of 1 questions found with no other references
 * 2022-07-05: 15 of 75 questions found with no other references
-* 2022-06-28: 9 of 64 questions found with no other references
+* 2022-06-28: 8 of 64 questions found with no other references
 * 2022-06-17: 0 of 2 questions found with no other references
 * 2022-06-14: 0 of 8 questions found with no other references
 * 2022-06-10: 0 of 1 questions found with no other references